 Every day, I am constantly reminded of how amazing our bodies are.
 While I was out enjoying the sun this past weekend, I reflected on Vitamin D and how incredible it is that our skin can produce such an important molecule when exposed to the sun.
-Spending just 15 minutes outside per day prior to sunscreen use is enough to reach the daily recommended Vitamin D level.

 Vitamin D is an important part of maintaining regular body functions as well as preventing many diseases.
 Some of the benefits of Vitamin D are…

 - Reducing overall mortality rates

 - Lowering the risk of pre-term birth in pregnant women

 - And it plays a major role in a healthy immune system.
 It is associated with…